Vonage/vonage-kotlin-sdk/README.md

 ```

 ## Usage

+As with our other SDKs, the architecture is based around the `Vonage` class, which defines the authentication
+credentials and optional advanced settings for the HTTP client.
+The class has a field for each supported API,
+which returns an object containing methods available on that API.
+Where the SDK differs from other SDKs is that
+it uses a resource-based approach for CRUD operations, rather than a flat list of methods.
+These are inner classes defined for each API resources and are always prefixed with `Existing` - for example,
+`ExistingCall`, `ExistingSession`, `ExistingApplication` etc. As a general rule, resources with unique identifiers
+have a corresponding `Existing[Resource]` class which is used to perform operations on that resource, rather
+than repeatedly passing the ID of that resource to methods on the parent class, as is the case in the Java SDK.

+### Examples
 You can find complete runnable code samples in the [Code Snippets repository](https://github.com/Vonage/vonage-kotlin-code-snippets),
 including [a searchable list of snippets](https://github.com/Vonage/vonage-kotlin-code-snippets/blob/main/SNIPPETS.md).

+### Documentation
+The SDK is fully documented with KDocs, so you should have complete documentation from your IDE.
+You may need to
+click "Download Sources" in IntelliJ to get the full documentation.
+Alternatively, you can browse the documentation
+using a service such as [Javadoc.io](https://javadoc.io/doc/com.vonage/server-sdk-kotlin/latest/index.html), which
+renders the documentation for you from [the artifacts on Maven Central](https://repo.maven.apache.org/maven2/com/vonage/server-sdk-kotlin/).

+For help with any specific APIs, refer to the relevant documentation on our [developer portal](https://developer.vonage.com/en/documentation),
+using the links provided in the [Supported APIs](#supported-apis) section.
+For completeness, you can also consult the
+[API specifications](https://developer.vonage.com/api) if you believe there are any discrepancies.

 ## Frequently Asked Questions